scorpido74/azure-docs.nl-nl/articles/cognitive-services/bing-visual-search/quickstarts/nodejs.md

 ## <a name="prerequisites"></a>Vereisten

 * [Node.js](https://nodejs.org/en/download/)
-* De aanvraag-module voor JavaScript.
-U kunt `npm install request` opdracht om de module te installeren.
+* The Request module for JavaScript.
+You can use `npm install request` command to install the module.
-* De module gegevens.
-U kunt de `npm install form-data` opdracht om de module te installeren.
+* The form-data module.
+You can use the `npm install form-data` command to install the module.

 [!INCLUDE [cognitive-services-bing-visual-search-signup-requirements](../../../../includes/cognitive-services-bing-image-search-signup-requirements.md)]

 ## <a name="initialize-the-application"></a>De toepassing initialiseren

-1. Maak een JavaScript-bestand in uw favoriete IDE of editor en stel de volgende vereisten:
+1. Create a JavaScript file in your favorite IDE or editor, and set the following requirements:

     ```javascript
     var request = require('request');